Keyboard shortcuts

 WASM compatibility

-Phymes-server can be built for the wasm32-wasip2 target (without support for serving HTML and without encryption but with support for APIs) by specifying the "tokio_unstable" feature flag.
-See discussion https://github.com/tokio-rs/tokio/discussions/6526.
+Phymes-server can be built for the wasm32-wasip2 and wasm32-unknown-unknown targets (without support for serving HTML and without encryption but with support for APIs).
+See the developer guide for instructions on running the wasm32-wasip2 CLI application.
+See an example of how to embed the wasm32-unknown-unknown library in a serverless application.

-WASI HTTP can be used using wasmtime serve to forward requests to Wasm components.
-See example https://github.com/sunfishcode/hello-wasi-http/.
+WASI HTTP can be used in conjunction with wasmtime serve to forward requests to WASM components.
 However, this has not been implemented yet.

 PHYMES App